 The Vast Dallas / Fort Worth Metroplex

 The metro is set in prairie land with occasional rolling hills.
 The climate is humid subtropical, meaning summers are pleasant but winters cooler.
 Heavy rainfall may occur, although historic floods have been curtailed.
 Dallas itself is in the lower end of Tornado Valley, causing extreme weather events in 2012 and 2015.
-This could be the choice but wait, we have one more.
+This could be the ideal Texas data center choice but wait, we have one more.

 The City of Houston, Space City

-Houston is 200 miles west of San Antonio, and completes our set of the four most desirable data centers locations in Texas.
+Houston is 200 miles west of San Antonio and completes our set of the four most desirable Texas data centers locations.
 With so many choosing it, it’s important to understand why it is so high on their list of priorities.
 Well, first it is the most populous city in the Southern United States.
 Its economy is thriving on the back of energy, aeronautics, and biomedical research.

 The city’s real strength that could make it a clincher is its mature, diverse business culture.
-It has small, medium and large data-driven businesses in energy, manufacturing, aeronautics, and transportation.
-Moreover it leads in health care.
-No wonder it boasts the second largest number of Fortune 500 companies within its city limits.
+It has small, medium, and large data-driven businesses in energy, manufacturing, aeronautics, and transportation.
+Moreover, it leads to health care.
+No wonder it boasts the second-largest number of Fortune 500 companies within its city limits.

 Moreover, the Greater Houston Partnership is alive with business-savvy support, and a proven track record of supporting new business initiatives.
 This is one of the reasons so many data centers choose Houston compared to other options.
-The best way to decide is to come and see for yourself.
+The best way to decide if this is the Texas data center for you is to come and see for yourself.

 Final Thoughts On Choosing What’s Best for your Business